Probate & Estates

 There might be accounts with varying titles, meaning some are distributed through a Probate, while others are distributed in other ways.
 An attorney can help you determine which assets are subject to probate.

-You are not required to have an attorney to assist with the Probate Process in California.
-However, most courts recommend the guidance of an attorney for estates that are complex.
-An attorney will ensure that the personal representative (or executor) meets all legal obligations, fiduciary obligations, and deadlines.
+Meet all Legal Duties.
+The Administrator of an Estate has significant legal duties and fiduciary obligations to meet.
+An experienced probate attorney will ensure that the Administrator or Executor meets all legal obligations, fiduciary obligations, and deadlines.
 This includes responsibilities such as properly noticing beneficiaries and creditors, managing and distributing assets, filing taxes, and other duties associated with probating the estate.
-An attorney can also help avoid family disagreements over both major and minor issues, as well as avoid potential lawsuits from beneficiaries.
+A solid probate attorney also helps mitigate family disagreements over major and minor issues and prevent potential lawsuits from beneficiaries.

 Overview of the Probate Process in California

 The California Probate Courts oversee the probate process in order to: